bizcoine/common-blockchain/README.md

 **Parameters**: Array of addresses, (optional) minimum block hash/height

 Returns a array of transactions related to this Address (as an input or output).
 Optionally filtered by a minimum block hash/height.

+Block information is subjective to the node.

 ``` javascript
 [